 Today, the cookie's tin bears the facade of an old Danish farmhouse named Hjemstavnsgaard, located on the island of Funen in Denmark.
 It's an image, Rasmussen claims, that first appeared on the Royal Dansk tins in the early 1970s, meant to evoke the richness of Denmark’s farming heritage.

 “The farm has become a key part of the Royal Dansk brand from our beginning,” Rasmussen tells me.
 “We can only imagine that the baker back then appreciated the connection between the local farming heritage and the traditional cookies made with high-quality butter.
 While we can’t ask him directly, we still agree.”

-The tins are now found in convenience stores and supermarkets around the world.
+The tins are now found in convenience stores and supermarkets in every crevice of America.
 “Peoples’ first reaction to the question of Royal Dansk’s success?”
 Timothy Roufs, co-author of 2014’s Sweet Treats Around the World: An Encyclopedia of Food and Culture, co-written with his wife Kathleen, tells me.
 “It’s the blue tin, plus the quality.”